Friday, July 26, 2019

 When the thread was changed, Veronika sewed the neck and back of the bodice with the collar between the two pieces.
 Then she sewed the red border onto the skirt.
 "Now we will use a zigzag stitch," Veronika said.
 "It's one of the special stitches the machine can make.
 The zigzag stitches look like this."
 She showed Charlotte some fabric she had sewn together with red thread using the zigzag stitch.

 Veronika finished the edges of the seam with the zigzag stitch.
-"This is so we don't have a lot of loose threads on the inside," she explained.
+"This is so we don't have a lot of loose threads along the cut edges of the fabric on the inside of the dress," she explained.
+"It keeps the inside tidy."

 Then she made two lines of the big basting stitches along the top, where she wanted the skirt to be gathered.
 "We use basting stitches," she explained, "because they are loose and easy to pull on to gather the fabric, and because we're going to take them out later."

 When she finished making the basting stitches, she took the two bottom threads that came from the bobbin and pulled on both of them together.
 This made the fabric gather.
-She did this at each end, so she could gather the whole skirt and the thread wouldn't come out at one end.
+She did this at each end, instead of just one end, so the gathers would meet in the middle of the skirt, and the thread wouldn't come out at one end.

 Veronika did the same thing to gather the sleeves at the top and the bottom.
 Then she used a lot of pins to hold the top of the sleeve to the sleeve opening on the bodice.
 She sewed carefully, pulling out the pins as she came to them.
 Next, Veronika pinned the cuff onto the bottom of the sleeves and sewed it on carefully.
 She pinned the sash pieces in place and sewed up the sides of the bodice and the sleeve.

 Veronika used a lot of pins to fasten the bodice to the skirt, and then she sewed them together.
+She was very careful as she sewed over the pins.
 Charlotte only watched all of this, because this part is harder to do.
 This is what it looked like when she was done.

 Veronika finished all the edges inside the dress with the special zigzag stitch.
 She showed Charlotte the inside of the dress, so she could see what the finished edges looked like.